okami101/vuetify-admin/packages/docs/docs/guide/getting-started.md

 ```

 Finally start your admin panel by `yarn serve`.
 Don't forget to have your backend running next to.

+This plugin will also add 2 new npm generator scripts, [see dedicated section](generators) for more detail.

 ## Bare metal installation